1. Referral by General Practioner

 You must be assessed by your GP before you can be referred to the Orthopaedic Department at the Auckland Hospital (Greenlane site).
+During your GP visit, ensure that adequate information is provided to the GP so that they can make an appropriate referral.
+Also ensure that the GP orders the necessary investigations and attaches them to your referral in order to avoid delays.
 As there is only a certain amount of money and a limited number of specialists working at the hospital, it is not possible for the Orthopaedic Department to see every patient who is referred.

 There are currently more requests for appointments than we have the capacity to see.
 This means we must see the most urgent and the most disabled patients.
 Patients with lesser levels of disability will need to see a doctor outside the public hospital system.